Our 360°approach to rainforest conservation

 The Challenge

 Local and regional governments and organizations often need support to expand their conservation knowledge, skills, and resources, to effectively implement their policies and plans.
-This can often lead to poor implementation of conservation policies or management plans for protected areas,.
+Many local and indigenous communities also lack legal rights to their lands making conservation, restoration, and management difficult.

 Our Solutions